RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 ``srun``

-The command ``srun`` is used to run an interactive job immediately and uses your console for for standard input/output/error instead of redirecting them to files.
+The command ``srun`` is used to submit an interactive job which runs in a shell terminal.
+The job uses your console for for standard input/output/error.

+Use this method:
+  when you want to test a short computation, compile software, or run an interactive Python or R session.

+Do not use this method:
+  when your job runs for many hours or days.
+Use ``sbatch`` instead.

 .. important:: | ``srun`` submits jobs for execution but it does not bypass scheduler priority.
                | If your job cannot run immediately, you will wait until Slurm can schedule your request.